ribtoks/code-jamming/_posts/2016-03-27-implementing-autocomplete-for-english-in-c.md

   - tsv
   - windows
 ---
 When it comes to implementing autocompletion in C++ in some type of input field, the question is which algorithm to choose and where to get the source for completion.
-In this post I&#8217;ll try to answer both questions.
+In this post I'll try to answer both questions.

 As for the algorithm, SO gives us hints about tries, segment trees and others.
 You can find <a href="http://dhruvbird.blogspot.com.ee/2010/09/very-fast-approach-to-search.html" target="_blank">good article</a> about them.
 Author has implemented some of them in a repository called FACE (fastest auto-complete in the east).
 You can easily find it <a href="https://github.com/duckduckgo/cpp-libface" target="_blank">on GitHub</a>.
 This solution is used for the autocompletion in search engine Duck-Duck-Go which should tell you how good it is.
 Unfortunately their solution requires dependencies on `libuv` and joyent `http-parser`, which is not good in case you need just to integrate autocompletion functionality into your C++ application, but not build auto-complete server and send queries to it.
-Another drawback &#8211; `libuv` and `cpp-libface` itself fails to compile in Windows which is bad in case you&#8217;re building cross-platform solution.
+Another drawback - `libuv` and `cpp-libface` itself fails to compile in Windows which is bad in case you're building cross-platform solution.

 You can find out how to built FACE into your cross-platform C++ application below.

 <!--more-->

 Here comes my fork: <a href="https://github.com/Ribtoks/cpp-libface" target="_blank">library version of cpp-libface</a>.
-I&#8217;ve removed dependencies on `libuv` and `http-parser`.
-For Windows, one would need also `mman` &#8211; memory-mapped files IO.
-The only such thing I was able to find was `mman-win32` &#8211; cygwin port of mman from *nix&#8217;es.
-After puking thousands of warning, VS compiler did it&#8217;s job and in real life `mman-win32` worked so it&#8217;s ready at least for testing.
-I&#8217;ve created two Makefiles: for Windows and OS X/Linux.
+I've removed dependencies on `libuv` and `http-parser`.
+For Windows, one would need also `mman` - memory-mapped files IO.
+The only such thing I was able to find was `mman-win32` - cygwin port of mman from *nix'es.
+After puking thousands of warning, VS compiler did it's job and in real life `mman-win32` worked so it's ready at least for testing.
+I've created two Makefiles: for Windows and OS X/Linux.
 After building you will get library FACE (`libface.lib` or `libface.a`) and PoC executable for testing of auto-completion through the command line.

 As for the interface of libface, I have left only two methods: